ayoayco/Cozy/README.md

 A bookmarklet could run a script to open the current page for you on ~~Cozy~~.
 You can create this new bookmark titled 'Get cozy!' and put the following as value for the URL:

-> [!WARNING]
-> This is not working, until we fix our deployed service

 ```
 javascript:(function(){ window.open('https://cozy.ayco.io/?url=%27 + window.location.href, %27_self%27); })();
 ```